TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 SRI LANKA WILDLIFE TOUR PACKAGES AT WASGAMUWA NATIONAL PARK

 Tucked away in the district of Polonnaruwa this national park is approximately 200 km away from Colombo, the Wasgamuwa National Park lies within the Polonnaruwa and Matale Districts and has the Mahaweli river and Amban river as its eastern and western boundaries.
 Tropical intermediate dry mixed evergreen forest predominates its environment.

-Wasgamuwa national past is largely unexplored and one of the least crowded national parks on the island.
+Wasgamuwa’s national park is largely unexplored and one of the least crowded national parks on the island.
 Compared to most other national parks such as Yala, Udawalawe and Minneriya, you will not meet hordes of tourists here.

 The wildlife safari in this national park should be conducted in a manner that makes the least disturbing to the wild animals, especially to the wild elephants.
 The wild elephants at Wasagmauwa national park are well grown and can become aggressive very easily.
 Annoying them can be dangerous.
 Largely because they are not familiar with intruders.
 They might even attack the jeeps if it gets close to the animal and disturbs them unnecessary.

-The elephant-human conflict is increased to a dangerous level in these areas therefore human are being attacked by the elephants very often.
-Same times elephants are also targeted by the farmers and villages.
-You may some times see the scars of wounds on the skin of wild elephants.
-The animals that had been attacked by the human in the past take tends to get aggressive more easily than others.
+The elephant-human conflict is increased to a dangerous level in these areas therefore humans are being attacked by the elephants very often.
+Same time elephants are also targeted by the farmers and villages.
+You may sometimes see the scars of wounds on the skin of wild elephants.
+The animals that had been attacked by human in the past take tends to get aggressive more easily than others.